kelu124/echomods/silent/Readme.md

 ### Why a Teensy ?

 Simplement (TEENSY) pour émuler un signal.
+A "high" speed DAC is required.
+Since the acquisition period is 200us, we should have say 2 periods over this, hence a period of 100us, that's a 10kHz signal we should see.
+At 20 pts per period, we should have roughly a 200kHz DAC.
 * https://www.pjrc.com/teensy/td_timing_elaspedMillis.html
 * https://forum.pjrc.com/attachment.php?attachmentid=2790&d=1413271011
 * Pin Change teensy: https://www.pjrc.com/teensy/interrupts.html